ltrujello/Tikz-Python/README.md

 * The third, fourth, and fifth lines draw a filled circle and two elliptic arcs, which give the illusion of a sphere.

-* In the last two lines, `write()` writes all of our tikz code into a file which we can retrieve the code later.
+* In the last two lines, `write()` writes all of our tikz code into a file which we can retrieve the code from later.
 The call `show()` immediately displays the PDF of the drawing to the user.

 ## Examples
 We introduce more examples of `tikzpy`, starting from very basic to more complicated usages.